Water Data

 PRECIPITATION in the Great Miami River Watershed over the last 24 hours, 7 Days, or 30 Days measured in inches.
 View recent or historic totals by the Day, Month, or Year.

 STREAM OR RIVER STAGE (also known as river level or gage height) is the height of the water surface, in feet, above some arbitrary point often referred to as the datum.
-Stage is NOT the depth of the water in the channel.

 FORECASTED RIVER STAGE to view anticipated river levels as modeled by the Ohio River Forecast Center.

 STREAM OR RIVER DISCHARGE is the volume of water flowing past a given point in the stream in a given period of time.
 Streamflow is reported as cubic feet per second (ft3/s).
-Streamflow values are better indicators than gage height of conditions along the whole river.

 AIR and RIVER WATER TEMPERATURE are measured with deployed sensors and reported in degrees Fahrenheit.